Back to Silas S. Brown's home page

 --submitBookmarklet (default True)

-If submitPath and htmlFilter is set, and if browser Javascript support seems sufficient, then add one or more 'bookmarklets' to the 'Upload Text' page (named after htmlFilterName if provided), allowing the user to quickly upload text from other sites.
+If submitPath and htmlFilter is set, and if browser Javascript support seems sufficient, then add one or more 'bookmarklets' to the submitPath page (named after htmlFilterName if provided), allowing the user to quickly upload text from other sites.
 This might be useful if for some reason those sites cannot be made to go through Web Adjuster directly.
 The bookmarklets should work on modern desktop browsers and on iOS and Android; they should cope with frames and with Javascript-driven changes to a page, and on some browsers an option is provided to additionally place the page into a frameset so that links to other pages on the same site can be followed without explicitly reactivating the bookmarklet (but this does have disadvantages---page must be reloaded + URL display gets 'stuck'---so it's left to the user to choose).

 --submitBookmarkletFilterJS (default !c.nodeValue.match(/^[ -~\s]*$/))